The Initial Public Offerings Law Review: Cayman Islands

 From a Cayman Islands perspective, the key documents applicable to an international IPO are the listing document, the memorandum and articles of association of the company, and associated corporate approvals.
 Although unlikely, Cayman Islands law-governed key contracts, including any underwriting agreement, or depository or custody agreement, should also be reviewed by Cayman Islands counsel.

 During the listing process, Cayman Islands counsel generally prepares disclosures describing Cayman Islands companies and the corporate law framework of the Cayman Islands for inclusion in the listing document.
-This can include a comparison of the applicable laws governing companies incorporated in the IPO jurisdiction as against Cayman Islands law, to provide potential investors with sufficient information to assess the consequences of the use of a Cayman Islands company as the listing vehicle compared with an entity formed in the IPO jurisdiction.
+This can include a comparison of the applicable laws governing companies incorporated in the IPO jurisdiction as against Cayman Islands law so that potential investors are provided with sufficient information to assess the consequences of the use of a Cayman Islands company as the listing vehicle compared with an entity formed in the IPO jurisdiction.

-Rather than making a direct equity listing, it is common for Cayman Islands companies listing on key US exchanges choose to list American depositary receipts (ADRs), which permits the listed security to be US-dollar denominated and to clear through US settlement systems, but allows the company's equity to continue to be denominated in a currency other than US dollars.
-Each ADR is a negotiable certificate that evidences an ownership interest in American depositary shares, which, in turn, represent an interest in the shares of the issuer, which are held by the applicable depository.
+Rather than making a direct equity listing, Cayman Islands companies listing on key US exchanges may instead choose to list American depositary receipts (ADRs), which permits the listed security to be US-dollar denominated and to clear through US settlement systems, but allows the company's equity to continue to be denominated in a currency other than US dollars.
+Each ADR is a negotiable certificate that evidences an ownership interest in American depositary shares.
+This, in turn, represents an interest in the shares of the issuer, which are held by the applicable depository.

 The requirements of the HKSE listing rules and ongoing requirements can easily be met within the Cayman Islands framework, and the constitutional documents of the listing vehicle can be prepared accordingly.
 Importantly, there is no relevant Cayman Islands law relating to the holding of an annual general meeting or the auditing of accounts, and generally Cayman Islands counsel will assist to conform the issuer's constitutional documents to the required HKSE standards.